amias-channer/obs-scripts/chat.md

 ### Operators ###

-This is a bit of a hack and it requires calling an extrnal script but it will allow you to have a conditionals.
+This is a bit of a hack and it requires calling an extrnal script with customapi but it will allow you to have a conditionals.

 The script takes the following parameters
 * a = the first value to compare.